wildwingBat/cobblemon-spawn-legendaries/README.md

 ## Installation

 1. **Requirements**:
-   - Minecraft Fabric version 1.20.1
+   - Minecraft Fabric versions 1.21.1 or 1.20.1
    - Cobblemon version 1.4.1+

 2. **Steps**:
-   - Download and install Minecraft Fabric version 1.20.1.
+   - Download and install the Minecraft Fabric that matches the release title.
    - Install Cobblemon version 1.4.1+.
-   - Download the "Spawn Legendaries" mod from the GitHub repository.
+   - Download the mod version you want from the GitHub [releases](https://github.com/wildwingBat/cobblemon-spawn-legendaries/releases) page.
    - Place the downloaded mod file into the `mods` folder of your Minecraft directory.

 ## Usage